 - Acupuncture is for the purpose of altering the flow of energy (Qi).

 - It is the technique used by physical therapists which also requires penetration of the skin using a dry needle to provide relief from the pain.

 - Dry needling is evidence-based guidelines and suggested “point” location

 Dry needling is used by a physical therapists with the aim of curing neuromuscular conditions, providing relief from pain, improving the movement of the body parts, and dry needling for frozen shoulders.
 This method can help to bring back a patient to a normal healthy condition.

 A patient may feel the insertion of the needle.
 It is intended to produce a local twitch response; it could be a very small painful response (less than a second).
 In some cases, a patient may feel a deep ache or cramping sensation.

 Preparation for the therapy?

-A patient does not need any special preparation before trigger point dry needling technique, but it is suggested to have a light meal prior to 1-2 hours and wear loose clothes while visiting your physiotherapist which can be rolled up or down to access most of the body area.
+A patient does not need any special preparation before the trigger point dry needling technique, but it is suggested to have a light meal prior to 1-2 hours and wear loose clothes while visiting your physiotherapist which can be rolled up or down to access most of the body area.

-At AlignBody, we look for the improvements from the very first day of your visit like an increasing range of motion, mobility, and lowering symptoms.
+At AlignBody, we look for improvements from the very first day of your visit like an increasing range of motion, mobility, and lowering symptoms.